Benson-Gikonyo/alx-higher_level_programming/0x0A-python-inheritance/README.md

 task 11: Write a class Square that inherits from Rectangle (9-rectangle.py). (task based on 10-square.py).

     print() should print, and str() should return, the square description: [Square] <width>/<height>

+Task 12: Write a class MyInt that inherits from int:

+    MyInt is a rebel.
+MyInt has == and != operators inverted